Cathay Williams: Post-military service years

 In late 1889 or early 1890, Williams entered a local hospital where she remained for some time, and in June 1891, applied for a disability pension based on her military service.
 The nature of her illness and disability are unknown.
 There was precedent for granting a pension to female soldiers.
 Deborah Sampson in 1816, Anna Maria Lane, and Mary Hayes McCauley (better known as Molly Pitcher) had been granted pensions for their service in the American Revolutionary War.

 Declining health and death

 In September 1892, a doctor employed by the U.S. Pension Bureau examined Cathay Williams.
 Despite the fact that she suffered from neuralgia and diabetes, resulting in the amputation of her toes, and could only walk with a crutch, the doctor decided she did not qualify for disability payments.
-Her application was rejected.

 The exact date of Williams' death is unknown, but it is assumed she died shortly after being denied a pension, probably sometime in 1893.
 Her grave marker is likely to have been made of wood and deteriorated long ago.
 Thus her final resting place is unknown.